Qryptify/qryptify/qryptify_strategy/README.md

 Python ≥ 3.10 recommended.
 Data is read from TimescaleDB using the DSN in `qryptify_ingestor/config.yaml`.

 Tip: fees default to Binance API taker bps per symbol at run time (fallback 4.0 bps).
-You can still snapshot fees into DB if you prefer.
+You can override via `--fee-bps` in the CLI.

 ## Strategies (two‑sided)

-- EMA crossover: long on fast>slow cross, short on fast<slow cross (`ema`).
+- EMA crossover (`ema`): long on fast>slow cross, short on fast<slow cross
-- Bollinger breakout: long on upper breakout, short on lower breakout; exits on midline crosses (`bollinger`).
+- Bollinger breakout (`bollinger`): long on upper breakout, short on lower breakout; exits on midline crosses
-- RSI mean‑reversion: long on rebound from oversold; short on pullback from overbought; optional EMA filter (`rsi`).
+- RSI mean‑reversion (`rsi`): long on rebound from oversold; short on pullback from overbought; optional EMA filter

 ## Backtest CLI